Frequently asked questions

 • Where & when do you meet?

-We meet on Monday evenings at Maghull Town Hall, Hall Lane, Maghull, L31 7BB Beavers & Cubs meet at 6pm until 7:15pm Scouts & Explorers meet 7:30pm until 8:30pm
+We meet on Monday evenings at Deyes High School, Deyes Lane, Maghull, Liverpool, L316DE Beavers & Cubs meet at 6pm until 7:15pm Scouts & Explorers meet 7:30pm until 8:30pm

 • How much does it cost to be a member of scouting?